Notification Service Extension

 Important Note

-Till the above steps completed you app will be able to receive rich push, Action Buttons and badge counts can be displayed but till now delivery count is not enabled so you will see 0 as delivery count to enable push delivery count in from your app to our panel you need to follow the next step to configure AppGroup properly to enable delivery count.
+Till the above steps are completed, your app will be able to receive rich push, Action Buttons, and badge counts can be displayed, but till now, delivery count is not enabled, so you will see 0 as the delivery count to enable push delivery count in from your app to our panel you need to follow the next step to configure AppGroup properly to enable delivery count.

 Configure App Groups for All Targets:

-From Project navigator select your App’s main target and Goto Signing & Capabilities tab if App Groups is not already added then click on + Capabilities symbol on the left corner of this tab and add App Groups as shown in screenshot below.
+- Now, from the Project Navigator, select your app's Main Target and go to the Signing & Capabilities tab.
+If App Groups have not already been added, click + Capabilities symbol in the left corner of this tab and add App Groups, as shown in the screenshot below.

-Example: We have previously created an AppGroupID named group.nv.com.notifyvisitors.sampleiOSApp for your Main App Target make sure the same AppGroupID must be visible here and make it checked (Turned on).
+Example: You have recently created an AppGroupID called group.com.mySampleiOSApp.Notifyvisitors for your Main App Target, and make sure the same AppGroupID is visible and checked (Turned On) in the Signing & Capabilities of your Notification Service Extension Target.